-Unfortunately, the induction of tremendous damage to (healthy) women begins with the comparatively innocuous but quite common experience that breast mammography is painful and hurts but it doesn't stop with overdiagnosis due to uncertainties in the interpretation of breast cancer pathology because, in addition, there are the issues of recurrent breast cancer and metastasis of secondary distant cancers, and... (find out more in the (e)book).
+Unfortunately, the induction of tremendous damage to (healthy) women begins with the comparatively innocuous but quite common experience that breast mammography is painful and hurts but it doesn't stop with overdiagnosis due to uncertainties in the interpretation of breast cancer pathology or an inconclusive mammogram because, in addition, there are the issues of recurrent breast cancer and metastasis of secondary distant cancers, and... (find out more in the (e)book).

 "The great enemy of the truth is very often not the lie – deliberate, contrived, and dishonest – but the myth, persistent, persuasive and unrealistic."
 (John F. Kennedy, 1917–1963, Former US President)